Try a sample application on your own cluster

 You’ll need:

-A Kubernetes cluster (from any Kubernetes distribution, such as EKS, AKS, minikube, kind, and so on)
+• A Kubernetes cluster (from any Kubernetes distribution, such as EKS, AKS, minikube, or kind)

-Install the StormForge Agent and the Showcase application (3min)
+Install the Showcase application and the StormForge Agent (3min)

 From a command line, run: